 Beaches on Paxos

 Do you need a getaway this coming summer holiday season?
 Do you crave for some peaceful time on a Greek beach away from the crowds?
 And are you looking for beaches with crystal clear water and pebbles and stones, instead of sand?
 If your answer is yes, then the relatively unexplored but beautiful beaches on Paxos might be the perfect destination for your holiday!
 The island of Paxos is known for its beautiful beaches with translucent waters.
 However, the beaches on Paxos are also voted as one of the top twenty great escapes by most leading travel magazines.
-We would like to tell you more about this beautiful place!

 There are around 30 Paxos beaches.
 All varying in size, but most are well accessed by boat and some are accessible by foot.
 The most popular Glyfada beaches are:

 Mongonissi used to be a rocky cliff, but these were removed to make way for a gorgeous, white, sandy beach.
 Mongonissi combines the rocky scenery so prevalent on the west coast with the lush vegetation of the east coast.
 This beach sits on a separate little island and is accessed by a foot bridge.
 There is a beach restaurant that helps you make the best of your day.